Wolves to Rams (formerly known as Bridges to Baccalaureate) REU Program Specifics

 - have a positive attitude and can be flexible in the face of change

-Ethics and Lab Safety workshops: Tuesday, May 12, 9am-3pm
+Ethics and Lab Safety workshops: Tuesday after classes end at FRCC May 2022

-- Once selected, students will visit CSU to meet with B2B team and Research lab mentor before classes end.
+- In the semester before transfer to CSU, students will visit CSU to meet with W2R team and Research lab mentor before classes end.

-- During the summer, students will work Monday through Friday, approximately 40 hours per week.
+- During the summer directly preceding transfer to CSU, students will work Monday through Friday, approximately 40 hours per week.
 Some evening/weekend work may be required, depending on experiment needs.
 Some previous REU students have said that it is common to work more than 40 hours a week.
 This depends completely on your lab and experiments.

 - “Work” includes (but is not limited to) computer tasks, reading scholarly articles, travel, running experiments, lab meetings with others in the lab, cleaning and proper safety procedures, the use of scientific machines, writing, designing a poster, and other duties as specified by your lab.